apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Tropical Storm Alberto: The first named storm of 2024 hurricane season**
+**Texas A&M baseball vs Florida live scores, updates, highlights from College World Series**

-You can read more about it [here](https://www.usatoday.com/story/news/weather/2024/06/19/tropical-storm-alberto-forms/74138744007/).
+You can read more about it [here](https://www.statesman.com/story/sports/college/aggies/2024/06/19/texas-am-baseball-florida-live-scores-updates-highlights-college-world-series-tennessee-vols/74150560007/).

 ## Requirements
 - Python 3.8